datastax/astrapy/README.md

 ## For contributors

-First install poetry with `pip install poetry` and then the project dependencies with `poetry install`.
+First install poetry with `pip install poetry` and then the project dependencies with `poetry install --with dev`.

 Linter, style and typecheck should all pass for a PR: